Homotopy Theory for Ordered Simplicial Complexes: Introduction

-To do this, we establish the homotopy theory of two categories whose objects represent simplicial complexes: ordered simplicial complexes (denoted $\Osc$), and simplicial sets whose simplices are uniquely determined by their distinct vertices (denoted $\sSetBC$).
-Previously, ordered simplicial complexes were thought to embed fully faithfully into simplicial sets, and were thus equivalent to $\sSetBC$, which is precisely the subcategory of simplicial sets with properties $B$ and $C$ as described in \cite{finitespaces}.
-However, this is untrue, as the existence of ordered loops which are valid simplicial sets in $\sSetBC$, but do not constitute ordered simplicial complexes, make the relation between these two categories significantly more subtle (see Remarks \ref{rmkloop} and \ref{rmkloop2}).
+To do this, we establish the homotopy theory of two categories whose objects represent simplicial complexes: ordered simplicial complexes (denoted $\Osc$), and simplicial sets characterized by the property that a set of vertices has at most one nondegenerate simplex with exactly those vertices (denoted $\sSetBC$); the latter is precisely the subcategory of simplicial sets with Properties B and C as described in Definition 12.1.1 of \cite{finitespaces}.
+Previously, as in Theorem 12.1.8 of \cite{finitespaces}, ordered simplicial complexes were thought to embed fully faithfully into simplicial sets, and were thus equivalent to $\sSetBC$.
+However, this is untrue, as the existence of ordered loops which are valid simplicial sets in $\sSetBC$, but do not constitute ordered simplicial complexes, make the relation between these two categories significantly more subtle (see Remark \ref{rmkloop}).

+Note that we consider ordered simplicial complexes as opposed to unordered simplicial complexes.
+The category $\Osc$ is more well-behaved as opposed to the category of simplicial complexes; for instance, products are preserved by geometric realization in $\Osc$ but not in simplicial complexes (see \cite{bergner2024simplicialsetstopologycategory}, Example 3.2).
+Note that there is no loss of topological generality that arises from this restriction; in particular, there is a canonical barycentric subdivision functor from simplicial complexes to ordered simplicial complexes which gives the same geometric realization (described in Chapter 10.1 of \cite{finitespaces}).
+Also, a predefined order is necessary for a natural passage of simplicial complexes to simplicial sets.